Does Your Roof Actually Need Gutters?

 When Wouldn’t You Need Gutters?

-Homes that are in places that don’t experience a lot of rainfall or snow often don’t need gutters, because the amount of water falling along a roof isn’t significant enough to require them.
+Arizona homes that don’t experience a lot of rainfall or snow often don’t need gutters, because the amount of water falling along a roof isn’t significant enough to require them.
 Gutters are intended to protect against water damage over time; if there isn’t a lot of water on a regular basis, that damage isn’t going to occur.

 If a home has existed without gutters for a long time and has never experienced damage, a homeowner might assume that the home just doesn’t need gutters at all.
 This is a reasonable assumption, but must be backed with inspections of the property.

-Homes are less likely to need gutters if the ground slopes away from them.
+Homes in Arizona are less likely to need gutters if the ground slopes away from them.
 A house on a hill is not as likely to need gutters, because the rain is naturally going to flow away.
 A home surrounded by concrete may also not need gutters.

 Why Should You Install Gutters?